Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

 ## The Prestige

-In a more abstract sense, idea 3 tries to reduce the number of levels we track, by eliminating updates we know are irrelevant to our final operation.
+In a more abstract sense, idea 3 tries to reduce the number of levels we track by eliminating updates we know are irrelevant to our final operation.
 This begs the question, _what is the minimum set of updates I need to process if I know for a fact that I will buy 1000 orders at the end_.
 To know more about this, we need to know which of the 100 million offers we eventually end up buying.
 Let's give each update a unique ID (just sequentially increment a counter) and look at the top of book before we buy.

-We get the following results if we do so:
+This gives us the following results:

 ```
 1047: [999974,77]